harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 If you want to reference an artifact that isn't the primary deployment artifact without being prompted, you can use an expression with quotes, like `docker pull <+artifact<+".metadata.image">>`.The artifact expressions will resolve to settings and values specified in a service's **Artifacts** section.

-For example, here's how the common artifact expressions resolve for a Kubernetes deployment with a Docker image on Docker Hub:
+For example, here is how the common artifact expressions resolve for a Kubernetes deployment with a Docker image on Docker Hub:

 * **<+artifact.tag>:** `stable`
 * **<+artifact.image>:** `index.docker.io/library/nginx:stable`